 Type of segmentation: Demographic

-Segmentation based on gender can be beneficial as men and women have different preferences.
-By sending them targeted campaigns for their gender, you can show them more relevant products and get more conversions.
+Segmentation based on demographic data like gender can be beneficial as men and women have different preferences.
+By sending them targeted campaigns for their gender, you can show them more relevant products based on customer needs and get more conversions.

 In the email below, Adidas has specifically targeted the male gender with their email design, selection of products, copy, etc., and sent it to their male subscribers.

-But be careful with this type of segmentation as some of your audience can be gender neutral, and it might miss the mark with them.
-Only use this type of segmentation if you are sure of your audience's gender and what they prefer.
+But be careful with this type of segmentation as some of your customer groups can be gender-neutral, and it might miss the mark with them.
+Only use this type of segmentation if you are sure of your target segment's gender and what they prefer.
 If not, stick to other forms of segmentation.

 2. Create campaigns appropriate for the season